ikron/epimutation/README.md

 We have previously performed a mutation accumulation experiment using the filamentous fungus _Neurospora crassa_.
 In this study we investigated spontaneous methylation changes in the MA-lines.
 First we performed bisulphite sequencing to determine methylated cytosines in these lines.
 We used the program Methimpute to to determine methylation status of each cytosine.
 Then we determined methylated regions in the genome using jDMR.
 To estimate rates of spontaneous methylation changes we ran the program AlphaBeta for both single cytosines and differentially methylated regions (DMRs).

+Sequencing data related to this project has been deposited to European nucleotide archive, accession number: [PRJEB108830](https://www.ebi.ac.uk/ena/browser/view/PRJEB108830) and ChIP-seq data has been deposited to NCBI Gene Expression Omnibus database, accession number: [GSE313506](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE313506)

+The processing of different types of sequencing data are described below.

 ## Processing bisulphite sequencing data

+Scripts for processing bisulfite-seq data is folder WGBS

+## Processing Nanopore sequencing data

 ### Running Methimpute